canjs/can-queues/doc/queue-types/completion-queue.md

-@module {function} can-queues.constructors.completionQueue CompletionQueue
+@property {function} can-queues.CompletionQueue CompletionQueue
-@parent can-queues.constructors 2
+@parent can-queues/types

 @description A basic FIFO queue that you can `enqueue` into and `flush`.
 Cannot be flushed while flushing.